 The Problem with Triangulation

-The immediate outcome of triangulation is that attention is drawn away from the issue at hand, the conflict between two people in a relationship.
-The extra member brought into the triangulation can feel pressured or manipulated as they are brought into the conflict.
-One party in the triangle winds up feeling rejected or excluded from the alliance formed.
+The immediate outcome of triangulation is that attention is drawn away from the issue at hand; the conflict between two people in a relationship.
+The third member brought into the triangulation can feel pressured or manipulated as they are brought into the conflict.
+One party in the triangle ends up feeling rejected or excluded from the alliance formed.

 Additionally, the third person may be an inappropriate person to be invited into the situation.
-For example, a parent becoming a mediator between the other parent and a child.
+For example, a parent becomes a mediator between the other parent and the child.

 Sometimes triangulation is unintentional, or people may not realize the impact of their behaviors.
 Individuals may employ triangulation strategies to avoid confrontation or difficult circumstances.
 They may be uncomfortable speaking up or addressing an issue directly with the person.
 They get a third party involved, yet potentially fuel the fire even more.
 The type of person who engages in triangulation often demonstrates passive-aggressive tendencies and lacks assertiveness.